 There are so many Christmas markets all around Europe – in Southern Europe, Central Europe and even in Eastern Europe in Russia, however, there are some cities that have particularly great Christmas Markets that are worth visiting just because of the Christmas Markets alone (not mentioning the cities itself – but you can visit them any other time of the year and it’s probably going to be cheaper).

-My selections of the best Christmas Markets in Europe:
+My selection for the best Christmas Markets in Europe:

 1. Edinburgh Christmas Market